What is XML Error in QuickBooks

 Make sure your computer satisfies the system requirements for the version you want to use before installing Point of Sale.
 You’ll be less likely to run into compatibility issues this way.
 To get your version of QuickBooks Point of Sale, go to the Downloads & Updates page.

-Download the Point of Sale and once the download is successfully done then perform the below steps to install the same:
+Download the Point of Sale and once the download is successfully done perform the below steps to install the same:

 - On your desktop, double-click the QuickBooks installation file